Demitomo/Chess.TOM/README.md

 # Chess.tom
-The best chess game made entirely in python!
+The best chess game made entirely in python with pygame!

 ## Functionalities
 1. Display the pieces in any given positions